kubernetes/community/contributors/design-proposals/federation-phase-1.md

 ## INTRODUCTION

-In this document we propose a design for the “Control Plane” of Kubernetes (K8S) federation (a.k.a.
-“Ubernetes”).
+In this document we propose a design for the "Control Plane" of Kubernetes (K8S) federation (a.k.a.
+"Ubernetes").
 For background of this work please refer to
 [this proposal](../../docs/proposals/federation.md).
 The document is arranged as following.
 First we briefly list scenarios and use cases that motivate K8S federation work.
 These use cases drive the design and they also verify the design.
-We summarize the functionality requirements from these use cases, and define the “in scope” functionalities that will be covered by this design (phase one).
+We summarize the functionality requirements from these use cases, and define the "in scope" functionalities that will be covered by this design (phase one).
 After that we give an overview of the proposed architecture, API and building blocks.
 And also we go through several activity flows to see how these building blocks work together to support use cases.